Transgender weightlifter Hubbard makes history at Olympics

 Hubbard also thanked the International Weightlifting Federation, because “they too have shown that weightlifting is an activity that’s open to all of the people in the world,” and the people of Japan for hosting the Games under extraordinary circumstances during the COVID-19 pandemic.

-Hubbard applauded her fellow athletes when they were introduced on stage and was applauded in return.
-Coming back onto the stage to compete, she took a moment to close her eyes, smile and take a deep breath.
+Hubbard received applause and also applauded her fellow athletes when they were introduced on stage.
+Returning to compete, she took a moment to close her eyes, smile and take a deep breath.
 She overbalanced on her opening weight of 120 kilograms, taking the bar behind her shoulders.

-Her second effort of 125 kilograms was ruled invalid on a majority decision by the referees.
+Her second effort of 125 kilograms — a weight Hubbard has often managed in previous competitions — was ruled invalid on a majority decision by the referees.
 With New Zealand teammates and staff calling out encouragement, the third attempt was almost a repeat of the first.

 Athletes are eliminated if they do not record at least one valid lift in each of the two parts of the competition.